Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 #### Q42.
 Which statement is true about Functional Programming?
 - Every object in the program has to be a function.
 - Code is grouped with the state it modifies.
-- Date fields and methods are kept in units. <<<<----May be
+- Date fields and methods are kept in units.
 - Side effecs are not allowed. <<<<<----- I believe it's this, FP shouldn't have side effects; i.e same output evry time, doesn't mutate
-- array

 #### Q43.
 Your code is producing the error: TypeError: Cannot read property 'reduce' of undefined.
 What does that mean?
 - You are calling a method named reduce on an object that's declared but has no value.